Vauxhall GT X Experimental concept: details, pictures and video review

 It’s no flight of fancy, the GT X Experimental.
 Under the radical styling is a 50kWh battery pack provided by LG and arranged in ‘skateboard’ fashion along the car’s floorpan, plus an electric motor powering the front wheels.

-This electric setup will feature on various cars, including the next-generation Vauxhall Corsa, Peugeot 208 and Citroen C4 – all of which will use the company’s modular ‘CMP’ platform.
-It will be a seriously mainstream powertrain, in other words.
+This electric setup will feature on various cars, including the next-generation Vauxhall Corsa, Peugeot 208 and DS 3 Crossback – all of which will use the company’s modular ‘CMP’ platform.
+It'll be a seriously mainstream powertrain, in other words.

 While Vauxhall hasn't confirmed specifics of the setup and how it'll fare in the next-generation Corsa, it’d be fair to expect an official driving range of 250 miles, and power output of around 150bhp from the electric motor.
 Charging is likely to be done via Type 2 and CCS cables.